hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 suspendable loop over the input items.
 There is a separate method specialized for each edge from 0 to 4 (`tryProcess0`..`tryProcess4`) and there is a catch-all method `tryProcessAny(ordinal, item)`.
-If the processor doesn't distinguish between inbound edges, the latter method is a good match; otherwise it is simpler to implement one or more of the ordinal-specific methods.
+If the processor doesn't need to distinguish between inbound edges, the latter method is a good match; otherwise it is simpler to implement one or more of the ordinal-specific methods.
+The catch-all method is also the only way to access inbound edges beyond ordinal 4, but such cases are very rare in practice.

 A major complication arises from the requirement to observe the outbox limits during a single processing step.
 If the processor emits many